Durham special counsel investigation: Reactions

 "Really, the most malignant interpretation of this report is Durham was tasked with doing something that was not only unnecessary to do because the [inspector general] had already done it, but tasked with doing whatever he could to destroy the origins of the Crossfire Hurricane original case ...
 If the goal was to wrack [sic] up many indictments and prove all of this "Russia, Russia, Russia" stuff, as Trump says, wrong, he's failed miserably.
 But if the goal, at least the consolation prize, was to hand over a politically tainted document that can be used in sound bites over and over again on Fox News and other platforms, already congressman Jim Jordan has publicly stated he's going to call Durham to testify in congress and I'll note as others have done, John Durham should be Exhibit A in the so-called "Weaponization of Government Subcommittee" because he was weaponized by Bill Barr and turned against the very institutions that he comes out of."

-Former FBI Director James Comey criticized Durham's disagreement with the conclusions of the 2019 OIG report: "His statement was greeted with incredulity by former FBI Director James Comey, who said he could make no sense of it and warned Durham: 'Don't be a part of the sliming of the IG and the department as a whole.
-Do your work.'"

 Former federal prosecutor Shan Wu criticized Durham and demanded an apology from him:

 I find Durham's investigation to be a complete waste of taxpayer dollars...
 Durham failed to produce any evidence of what Trump promised to be 'the crime of the century'—presumably involving the 'deep-state conspiracy' mantra of Trump supporters—and sent no one to jail....
 [The report] reads like a plagiarized version of the 2019 [Inspector General's report]...
 Durham also lacks any moral authority to lecture the FBI or anyone else about concerns over political bias when his entire investigation originated with Barr's efforts to politically weaponize the DOJ.
 Durham's investigation was so compromised that his own top aide, a respected career prosecutor, resigned in protest.

+CNN anchor Jake Tapper said the report "is regardless devastating to the FBI and, to a degree, it does exonerate Donald Trump," while noting that "the bombshell indictments did not happen."